scary987/DeckTracker/README.md

   3. run the install script or install the dependencies manually (see script)
   4. go into a game of runeterra and go into directory where the script lies
   5. run ```python ./decklist.py watch```

+Note that twisted_fate via pip is not up to date, will issue it.

 To execute the install script enable powershell scripts ('How to run PowerShell script file on Windows 10') https://www.windowscentral.com/how-create-and-run-your-first-powershell-script-file-windows-10